It’s every parent’s nightmare: an accident that leaves a small child physically and emotionally maimed.

 The real source of her suffering: negligence

-Jessica and Addy became our clients.
-And Addy’s future became, in many respects, our responsibility as child injury attorneys.
+Jessica and Addy became our clients. and Addy’s future became, in many respects, our responsibility as child injury attorneys.

 As we researched the case and filed public records requests with various governmental agencies, it became apparent that the accident and its damage should never have happened in the first place.
 The fire extinguisher that injured Addy had been carelessly hung on a simple J-hook.
 As such, it was susceptible to being dislodged without much effort or force.
 A heavy fire extinguisher in a daycare center should be attached, at minimum, with a strap.
 Or, for even more security, it should be encased in a cabinet mounted on the wall.
 Either of these precautions would have prevented Addy’s injury.